-As part of my undergraduate dissertation at Manchester, I undertook a transcription of Keith Jarrett‘s virtuosic improvised piano piece Ritooria.
+As part of my undergraduate dissertation at Manchester, I set-about transcribing the works of Keith Jarrett‘s virtuosic improvised piano pieces.
+My first attempt is shown here: Ritooria.

 A bound copy of the score, including editorial notes, was thrust into the hands of an ungracious Keith Jarrett after about 2 hours of waiting in the rain at the end of a concert in London a number of years ago.
 (Ok, perhaps he was exhausted, but still.)
 It had my number.
 I saw him shuffle through the score whilst being driven off in his chauffeur-driven limo but that was it.
+I could vouch the limo was taken on this website.
 I also called his then agent who was sadly a little curt and showed no interest.

 Quite a few Keith Jarrett followers have now asked for this since I ditched my old website, and so here it is.